 Credit Card debt is one of the biggest personal finance issues that America faces today.
 At the end of 2018, credit card debt in the United States reached an all-time high of $870 billion.
 Delinquencies are also on the rise.
 One of the factors that causes credit card debt to get out of control is high interest rates.
 Average credit card interest rates have been rising for the last 5 years.
 Currently the average APR is 16.91%.

 Trying to pay down high interest credit card debt can feel like slowly chipping away at an iceberg.
 Balance transfers offer an opportunity for a much lower interest rate which could help you pay off your debt earlier.
 Often, when you take advantage of a balance transfer without extra fees, the lower interest rate saves you money as the total balance accrues less interest.
-For example, Bridge is offering a 15-month INTRO** at 1.50% APR.
+For example, Bridge is offering a low INTRO** at 1.50% APR for the remainder of 2020.

 HERE IS HOW IT WORKS: